DeSciWorldDAO/gitbook-docs/open-research-tooling/public-funding-marketplace/how-to-contribute-to-dsw-market-scientists.md

 4. Consider fees&#x20;
 5. Manage your funding project&#x20;

+Throughout this process you can head to the DeSciWorld Discord server to ask questions and get support from the community.
+You can also check out the [DeSciWorld FAQ](https://desci.world/faq) for more information.

 ## 1. Creating Your Research Profile

 To start using our marketplace, you will first need to create a comprehensive research profile.
 Here's a step-by-step guide: